 the cost of posting your profile and information on the CFLCW website,

-This totals approximately 22.0 continuing education credits in the June 2020-June 2021 time period.
+This totals approximately 22.0 continuing education credits in the August 2021-July 2022 time period.

 This one time enrollment fee is as follows: Attorney – $400, Financial Specialist – $300 and Mental Health Professional – $250.
 This one-time fee may be paid in installments if you wish; please arrange that by contacting us via email.
 The application for membership may be downloaded here.
 The total Membership cost is the sum of the $380 training costs and the one time membership enrollment fee.

-Professionals who are members of the Wisconsin Association of Mediators may complete the training for $380.
+Professionals who are members of the ACR-Wisconsin (formerly Wisconsin Association of Mediators) may complete the training for $380.
 If mediators that qualify wish to join CFLCW, the enrollment fee applies.

 Current CFLCW members may attend under the "refresher rate" of $199.